Mitigate MSMQ remote code execution vulnerabilities by disabling the Message Queuing service and blocking TCP 1801 on Windows endpoints

-Windows Firewall enabled (for the block rule to function)
+Windows Defender Firewall enabled on the affected profile so the block rule takes effect

 Consider Worklets your easy button